Brixton Academy

 In December 2022, two people died and others were seriously injured following a crowd crush at the door.
-As a result, the venue's licence is currently suspended.
+As a result the venue was closed, with reopening subject to meeting council licensing conditions.
+It reopened on 19 April 2024.

 History

 The venue started as a cinema and theatre in 1929 on the site of a private garden in Stockwell Road.
 Designed by the architects Thomas Somerford and E. A. Stone, it was built at a cost of £250,000 as an "Astoria" theatre.
 The opening show was the Al Jolson film The Singing Fool, followed by a variety act, including Heddle Nash and Derek Oldham which was broadcast by the BBC.
+It had nearly 3000 seats, although the publicity for the theatre reported this as 4500.
 The theatre eventually closed its doors as a cinema on 29 July 1972.
 It was then converted into a discotheque in September 1972, known as the "Sundown Centre".
 The club was not a success and closed down some four months later.
 In May 1974 planning permission was sought to demolish the Grade II listed building and replace it with a motor showroom and petrol station.
 However, the redevelopment scheme was scrapped.
 The building was kept heated after it closed, and was used as an equipment store by the Rank Organisation.

 In 1981, the venue was remodelled by Sean Treacy, who later ran the entire site services, was re-opened as a rock venue called "Fair Deal" with a concert by UB40 and an interior restoration.
 The Clash played the venue in 1982 on their Casbah Club tour (30 July) but the venue closed later that year due to debt.
 In 1983, Simon Parkes bought the venue for £1, and re-opened it as the Brixton Academy.
-The academy's success steadily grew throughout the 1980s with numerous reggae productions and it was hired out to major rock and pop acts such as Eric Clapton, Dire Straits & The Police for rehearsal.
+The academy's success steadily grew throughout the 1980s with numerous reggae productions and it was hired out to major rock and pop acts such as The Rolling Stones, Eric Clapton, Dire Straits and the Police for rehearsal.
 The venue was also used for video shoots for Wham!
 (Wake Me Up Before You Go-Go) and Culture Club.
+Parkes would go on to write a book about his experience of running the venue, Live At The Brixton Academy: A Riotous Life in the Music Business, which was published in 2014.

 In 1995, Parkes sold the theatre to Break for the Border.
 Under its new ownership (McKenzie Group), reinvestment started immediately, with a complete £500,000 refurbishment of the Art Deco building frontage to its original grandeur, additional facilities both front of house and backstage and a capacity increase to just under 5,000.
 The venue is currently run by the Academy Music Group after a rebranding in August 2004 and hosts a range of live acts and club nights.
 With the sale, the venue's title was changed to Carling Academy Brixton.
 In 2008, naming rights were purchased for £25.5 million by the O2 brand, owned by the Spanish telecommunications company Telefónica.